 As long as visitors’ body temperatures test normal, they will be able to enter the country without being quarantined for 14 days.
 All tourists are expected to adhere to full protective measures against the spread of Covid-19.

 All arriving travellers must undergo a non-intrusive thermal screening at entry.
 Visitors with Covid-19 like symptoms (e.g. sneezing and a temperature above 38 degrees celsius) will get tested upon arrival.

-Please also note the following: Please wear a mask upon arrival and make sure that you follow the general physical distancing protocol.
+Please wear a mask at the airport and make sure that you follow the general physical distancing protocol.
 Hand sanitisation will be available at the arrival terminal.